History

 instrument.
 Its function was to enable running of multiple electric trains on the same track system while automatically

-avoiding collisions.
 Even though the General Trains ads from 1933-34 tout their trains as being offered in kit form, it

 is beleived that they only sold them fully assembled and ready-to-run.
+The trains could be ordered in a variety of paint

-of each car, into either the casting or the sheet metal plate near the truck mountings.
+underside of each car, into either the casting or the sheet metal plate near the truck mountings.
 Each component within a

 set bore the same serial numbers.
 Based on research of General Trains sets in collections and appearing for sale,

 it is estimated that production totals were in the 500 set range.
+These General Trains Inc. Streamliner sets were too

+department stores.
 Despite small production and a short commercial life, General Trains was apparently working on the

 dark pink paint.
 This set has a taller version of the power motor; and the nose casting is likewise different to accept

-the tall motor frame.
-An entirely different General Trains set also was made, using different nose and tail car castings
+An entirely different General Trains set also was made, using completely different nose and tail car

-their castings.
+porthole windows instead of the more common square windows.
 Several of these "prototype" sets are known to exist.

 For collectors, the General Trains streamliners are a desirable oddball.
 Even in a substantial